Updated: Dec 22, 2022

 Unpaid salaries are subject to a yearly interest rate of up to ten percent.

-For labor code breaches that resulted in back pay and unpaid wage, the employer could be liable for fines and damages.
+The employer could be liable for fines and damages for labor code breaches resulting in back pay and unpaid wages.
 In this scenario, back time payment may include:

 Wages that have not been received as a result of a miscalculation